gual/stable-diffusion-3-local-test/README.md

 ### License

-- **Community License:** Free for research, non-commercial, and commercial use.
+- **Community License:** Free for research, non-commercial, and commercial use for organisations or individuals with less than $1M annual revenue.
 You only need a paid Enterprise license if your yearly revenues exceed USD$1M and you use Stability AI models in commercial products or services.
 Read more: https://stability.ai/license
 - **For companies above this revenue threshold**: please contact us: https://stability.ai/enterprise